WikiTeq/docker-wikiteq-stack/README.md

 * And run or re-create the stack via `./compose up -d`

+Please refer to the https://docs.docker.com/compose/extends/#adding-and-overriding-configuration for details about `docker-compose.yml` overriding specifics.

 ## Upgrading

 Pull the latest image, stop, rebuild and start containers: